saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

    i.
 Under the **Accounts** section, click **Sign in to Azure**.
 Click **OK** on every pop up window.
 A new window in your browser will open.
 Login using the credentials provided.

-   For users who have a M365 tenant with admin access to the Microsoft Teams Admin Center, please perform the following steps instead of steps g-i above:
+   For users who have an M365 tenant license with admin access to the Microsoft Teams Admin Center, please perform the following steps instead of steps g-i above:

    j.
 Sign into https://admin.teams.microsoft.com with your admin credentials.